MicrosoftLearning/mslearn-ai-vision/index.md

 ---
-title: Azure AI Vision Exercises
+title: Develop computer vision solutions in Azure
 permalink: index.html
 layout: home
 ---

-# Develop computer vision solutions in Azure

 The following exercises are designed to provide you with a hands-on learning experience in which you'll explore common tasks that developers perform when creating computer vision solutions on Microsoft Azure.